 Speak into the microphone and see if you can see a signal (you may need to play around with the Volts/Div and Time/Div in order to see a clear signal; try decreasing the Time/Div).

-NOTE: Not all the speakers are the same, so you may not have the same combination of R2 and R1 as your neighbors’.
+NOTE: Not all the speakers are the same, so you may not have the same combination of R2 and R1 as your neighbors.

 (Optional) Try to measure the average zero-to-peak amplitude of the voltage produced by the microphone.